backyardbiomech/qtiConverter/README.md

 # QTI converter

-This script will convert a simply formatted text document containing multiple choice questions into a zip file that can be imported to Canvas to add the questions to a question bank.
+This program will convert a simply formatted text document containing most question types into a zip file that can be imported to Canvas to add the questions to a question bank.
 NOTE: the Canvas import process will also make an actual quiz containing all of the questions in the bank.
 I suggested deleting that quiz after import.

 ## Installation and basic usage